thenickdude/wacom-qemu/Readme.md

 (You can tell if you're using the proper Wacom device rather than the PS/2 fallback, because your scrollwheel will stop functioning, since I didn't add support for it)

+You can override the vendorid and productid of the device like so (but the tablet may not provide the features that are expected of it by the guest's drivers, and fail to operate):

+    qemu -device usb-wacom-tablet-bamboo,id=wacom,vendorid=0x056a,productid=0x0069